Trip Tips: From mosques to olive groves in Cordoba

 Founded by the Romans, Cordoba sits strategically on the Guadalquivir river linking the port of Cadiz to the interior.
 It was the heart of the Moorish (Arab) empire that ruled Spain for 800 years until the "reconquest" by the Christian forces of King Ferdinand V and Queen Isabella I in 1492.

-The cultural legacy of Moorish Spain is still much in evidence, even if the society around it today is emphatically Christian and westernised.
+The cultural legacy of Moorish Spain is still much in evidence, even if the society around it today is emphatically Christian and westernized.

 BI-CULTURAL PLACE OF WORSHIP